Jonathan002/firebase-cloud-functions-node-6-import-statement-broken/README.md

 2. Go to firebaserc file and enter your firebase project-id
 3. Run "firebase deploy --only functions"

-It will error with import statements.
+The cloud functions parsing will error with import statements of node_modules since it is node 6